rusefi/rusefi_documentation/microRusEFI-QC-Procedure.md

-After the text please flash latest normal release.
+After the text please flash latest normal release https://github.com/rusefi/rusefi/releases/latest/download/rusefi_bundle_mre_f4.zip

 Attach an orange QC sticker to the part of the connector visible outside of the case.